WD7ang/Weidong-Tang.github.io/_pages/about.md

 My research interests lie in Efficient AI, Reinforcement Learning, Multimodal Models and other emerging and exciting fields in AI.
 I am highly passionate about exploring diverse research directions and am always open to collaborative opportunities.
 I am actively seeking internship opportunities in the tech industry (Fall 2027) and am open to full-time roles after graduation.

-Please feel free to reach out if you’d like to discuss potential collaborations or just chat about research!
+Please feel free to reach out for collaborations or internship opportunities!

 # 🔥 News